 Access to farmland persists as the top challenge faced by new farmers in this country.
 The purpose of this little book is to interprete the landscape of options available to young and beginning farmers who wish to access land and credit for starting or growing farm businesses.

 Cooperative Farming: Frameworks for Farming Together

+“It’s clear that we face common challenges.
+It’s also clear that by working together, we get more than just a solution to a problem: we get solidarity.”
 The Greenhorns presents Cooperative Farming, an in-depth resource for forming collaborative businesses.
-Compiled from 42 interviews with farmers and professionals, this is a how-to handbook on structuring and operating a group venture
+Compiled from 42 interviews with farmers and professionals, this is a how-to handbook on structuring and operating a group venture.

 Greenhorns Mini Compendium on Land Tenure Resources

+A mini compendium of resources for beginning farmers on the topic of finding sustainable land tenure.
 This compendium was put together for our Land Access Forum for beginning farmers in the Hudson Valley on September 29, 2010 at the Pfeiffer Center in Chestnut Ridge, NY.
 We give incredible thanks to the many organizations who contributed resources for the Forum and were willing to share their materials with us.

 From the scientific and industrial revolution to the present day, food – an essential element of life – has been progressively transformed into a private, transnational, mono-dimensional commodity of mass consumption for a global market.
 But over the last decade there has been an increased recognition that this can be challenged and reconceptualized if food is regarded and enacted as a commons.